sherpal/ScalangularLab/README.md

 Each top level package corresponds to a theme that we explored in the process.
 The `utils` package contains some general facilities and the `facades` package contains hand-written typings for JS/TS libraries.

+## JS Object Codec

+The package `utils` contains three special type classes `JSObjectEncoder`, `JSObjectDecoder` and one grouping them both, `JSObjectCodec`.
+This type classes play similar role to JSON encoder and decoder, except that they encode to and decode from raw JS object.
+They are very helpful when Scala needs to talk to an untyped TypeScript API such as, for example, the `HttpClient` or `FormGroup`s.

 ## Themes

 ### Forms